blackbirdcrew/BLOG/_posts/2019-08-31-Integrating-Salesforce-And-Whatsapp.md

 ## Waboxapp

 Once you are registered and logged in with Waboxapp
 - Dashboard.
-Here you'll find the messages count and the monthly cuota forecast.
+Here you'll find the messages count and the monthly quota forecast.
 - My Account.
-Customer data, payment method, invocing data including invoices history.
+Customer data, payment method, invoicing data including invoices history.
 - My Phones.
 All the used phone numbers with their statuses.
 You can see phone related information plus a phone can be disconnected here.

-## Waboxapp extention for Chrome
+## Waboxapp extension for Chrome

 1. Next step is to install the [Waboxapp](https://chrome.google.com/webstore/detail/waboxapp/mgaecjklgnbkkdfnfpncgnogplnjjcdh) plugin for Chrome.
 1. Go to phones tab where you'll find your API token.